- Security Perimeter Coordinators

 At each point of the perimeter, access is controlled by vehicle access portals (VAPs) at the following locations:

-- All vehicles (private, commercial, and government) on Laboratory property are subject to random inspections by the Protective Force at any time.
+All vehicles (private, commercial, and government) and individuals on Laboratory property are subject to random inspections by the Protective Force at any time.

 Drivers notified of an inspection must move to the search area indicated by the Protective Force.
 An inspection team, including canine, will inspect the entire vehicle, including items being towed.
 Upon completion, drivers will either be given permission to proceed or their vehicles secured as necessary.

 Anyone who refuses a search will be requested to turn around and will be routed through West Road or NM 4.

 The parking areas or structures at the Laboratory will continue to have explosive detection canine patrols.
 If a canine detects a threat, the Protective Force as necessary will re-route traffic or cordon off the area until an explosives team determines it is safe for re-entry.